 A major strength of the graduate program in Germanic Languages and Literatures is its flexibility.
 While the focus is on German literature and cultural studies, students often include comparative literature, art, philosophy, film studies, musicology, and history of science in their coursework and dissertation.
-Under the guidance of the director of graduate studies, students develop a plan of study that aims, on the one hand, for broad general knowledge of the field as a whole and, on the other, for special emphases of their own.
+Under the guidance of the Director of Graduate Studies, students develop a plan of study that aims, on the one hand, for broad general knowledge of the field as a whole and, on the other, for special emphases of their own.
+On the one hand, the A.M. examination and preparation for it are designed to guarantee broad coverage and understanding of the entire history of German literature, thus providing the basis for a career in which graduates are frequently asked to teach courses in specific fields other than their own when their colleagues are on leave.
+Dissertation topics, on the other hand, generally emerge from seminar papers and from preparation for the PhD general examination, which provides expertise in specific periods, genres, and topics.
 Often, dissertation topics emerge from seminar papers; in addition, preparation for the PhD general exam is specifically geared toward developing expertise in a period and a genre.

 Teaching is required for the PhD degree, not only because sound training and practice are essential for a career in higher education, but also because it provides transferable skills in many other careers for which a PhD may be helpful.
 Graduate students normally begin teaching in their third year of study.
-New teachers take a course in foreign language pedagogy, and all graduate students involved in language teaching profit from the guidance of the language program coordinator.
+During that year, they take a course in foreign language pedagogy with the Director of the Language Program, who also guides them in their teaching.
 Opportunities are provided to teach elementary and intermediate language classes, where the graduate student is responsible for the entire weekly instruction of a class.
-Many of our graduate students assist in high-enrollment courses on literature, film, thought, and culture given by members of the department or professors in related departments; in such courses, the graduate student leads a weekly discussion group under the direction of the course head.
+Many of our graduate students teach weekly discussion sections of high-enrollment courses, under the direction of the course head, on literature, film, thought, and culture given by members of the department or professors in related departments; in such courses, the graduate student leads a weekly discussion group under the direction of the course head.
 Graduate students may also participate as teaching fellows in the undergraduate Program in General Education, again as leaders of small-group discussion sections that accompany lectures given by a professor.

-The department conducts regular professional development workshops designed to help graduate students prepare to apply for positions, polish their interviewing skills, practice giving a talk in connection with a job application, and create other materials useful in the job search.
+The department conducts regular professional development workshops designed to help graduate students prepare to apply for positions, polish their interviewing skills, practice giving a talk in connection with a job application, publish articles, and produce other materials useful in the job search.

-We also have a regular workshop for dissertation writers and a colloquium where graduate students at all levels share their work.
-Our graduate students periodically design and organize a conference on a topic of their choice; beyond developing organizational skills, this conference allows our students to engage with graduate students at other universities and to get to know more closely the distinguished scholar who gives the keynote speech.
-Our program has special connections with the Humboldt University in Berlin: students from the Humboldt Universität zu Berlin frequently come to do research here and participate in our dissertation-writers’ workshop; students from our own program may also choose to spend time studying at the Humboldt Universität zu Berlin.
+Our graduate students organize the Germanic Circle, which is a forum for presentations by graduate students from other programs, for writing workshops addressing dissertation chapters or papers being prepared for submission as articles, and for other graduate student initiatives.
+The Germanic Languages and Literatures Colloquium is a periodic meeting of graduate students and faculty to discuss a short literary text chosen by graduate students.
+Furthermore, the students periodically design and organize a conference on a topic of their choice; beyond developing organizational skills, this conference allows our students to engage with graduate students at other universities and to get to know more closely the distinguished scholar who gives the keynote speech.
+The graduate program has a special connection to the Humboldt Universität zu Berlin: students from Berlin frequently come to conduct research at Harvard and to participate in the various meetings described here; students from our own program may also choose to spend time studying at Humboldt.